-The Group Chief Executive's basic salary divided by the median pay of all other Corporation employees & Chief Executive's total emoluments divided by the median pay of all other Corporation Employees was 6.6 and 8.5 respectively.
+The Group Chief Executive's basic salary divided by the median pay of all other Corporation employees & Chief Executive's total emoluments divided by the median pay of all other Corporation Employees was 6.1 and 8.7 respectively, compared to 6.6 and 8.5 in 2022/23.
 This only includes employees of Activate Learning and excludes contractors & agency staff.